-This year, the First Round is in late August and early September, and then Rounds Two through Four will be on consecutive mid-weeks in September, just after the league schedules have kicked off.
-This seems to be a recipe for the bigger clubs to take it even less seriously than ever before.
+This year, the First Round was in late August and early September, and then Rounds Two through Four were on consecutive mid-weeks in September, just after the league schedules kicked off.
+This seemed to be a recipe for the bigger clubs to take it even less seriously than ever before.

-Also this year, the semifinals will simply be a one-leg affair hosted by the team drawn first, instead of the two-legged tie of years past.
+Also this year, the semifinals are simply a one-leg affair hosted by the team drawn first, instead of the two-legged tie of years past.

 Round One: August 29 to September 6, 2020

-This round includes everybody from League One and League Two plus 22 of the 24 teams in the Championship.
+This round included everybody from League One and League Two plus 22 of the 24 teams in the Championship.
 A total of 35 games.

 Round Two: September 15 and 16, 2020

-Here we pick up the last two clubs from the Championship plus the 13 Premier League clubs who aren’t playing in Europe this season.
+Here we picked up the last two clubs from the Championship plus the 13 Premier League clubs who aren’t playing in Europe this season.
 That makes 50 teams and 25 matches.

 Round Three: September 22 and 23, 2020

-The seven European competitors join the 25 winners from Round Two, so this is the Round of 32 with 16 matches.
+The seven European competitors joined the 25 winners from Round Two, so this is the Round of 32 with 16 matches.